ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/taxa.md

 Many datasets will involve data taken from organisms, whether that is a count of the number of individuals or measurement of a trait such as body length.
 In order to help us keep track of taxa, all datasets using taxa **must** contain a Taxa spreadsheet, providing taxonomic information.
-There are three kinds:
+There are two kinds:

 * A [GBIFTaxa worksheet](gbif_taxa.md), which is typically used for observational data
-* A [NCBITaxa worksheet](ncbi_taxa.md), which is used for data that has been obtained from genetic sequencing which very often cannot be easily mapped onto the GBIF taxonomic backbone.
 * A [SeqTaxa worksheet](sequenced_taxa.md), which is used for data that has been obtained from genetic sequencing, the taxonomies of which can be generated from a wide variety of reference taxonomy databases